garrotte13/TurretPod/faq.md

 ## Requirements

-1. _Tank or car._ Or any derivative vehicle (be it a truck or something else).
+1. _Tank, car, spidertron, cargo wagon._ Or any derivative vehicle.
-Other vehicles and character armor are low priority, but can be added (they are overpowered, some vehicles really spoil game I personally don't use them despite beautiful animation, therefore I can't test myself - need a helping hand).
+Character armor is a low priority, but can be added.

 1. _Equipment grid._
-Vanilla car and tank do not have equipment, it must be added by other mod.
-VehicleGrid or RampantArsenal will do it.
+Vanilla car, cargon wagon and tank do not have equipment, so if no other mod added grids, then default is added for car and cargo wagon.
+VehicleGrid or RampantArsenal will do it better.
 Other vehicles usually have grids for equipment.

 1. _Electrical energy source and battery in equipment._
 For vanilla it can be only solar panels and fusion reactor.
 Other mods add other sources (some are breaking game balance).
 But personal battery is also a must here, because power consumption is not flat.
 Not enough power - pods won't reload in time.
 Power is consumed when reloading only, not when shooting.
 Higher tier pods load more ammo at once, do it less often, but consume much more power.
 Therefore even powerful fusion reactor(s) will reload too slow without batteries.